 The researchers also hold the opinion that the improved IVM methods could also potentially unseat IVF as the go-to infertility treatment for women who want to be pregnant.

-- The efficiency of producing good quality embryos is lower than in IVF.
+- The efficiency of producing good-quality embryos is lower than in IVF.

-- The research will soon move onto the preclinical trial phase and the results will be approved the regulatory bodies, the treatment could be available for women within three to five years.
+- The research will soon move onto the preclinical trial phase and the results will be approved by the regulatory bodies, the treatment could be available for women within three to five years.